sagemathinc/cocalc-doc/source/howto/install-python-lib.rst

 pip
 ^^^^^^^^^^^^

 Pip is the "Python package manager".
+It installs packages hosted at `PyPI.org <https://pypi.org/>`_.

 If your package can be installed via ``pip``, then run in a  `CoCalc Terminal file <../terminal>`_: